phanqixiang/test-repo/README.md

 # Git & Github - Fireship.io Course

 A fast-paced course for getting up to speed with Git and Github

+By Phan Qi Xiang